glowkeeper/glowkeeper.github.io/src/content/writing/stories/theDruid.md

 "I can't," he said again.

-She folded her arms against the morning cold.
-"Are you hurt?"

-"No."

-"At least let me check."

-Sam pulled aside the neck of his coat.
-Rachael examined the place where the blade had entered him, then ran her fingers across the unbroken skin.

-He felt only the cold beneath it.

-"There's nothing there," she said.
+Rachael watched him touch his shoulder.
+"Is it still cold?"

+"Yes."

+"There was nothing there when I checked."

-"I told you."
+"I know."

 "That doesn't mean nothing happened."

-Sam lowered his coat.
+Sam lowered his hand.
 "We should get away from here."

 "That's the first sensible thing you've said."